melwyn95/compiling-to-closures/BENCHMARKS.md

 Benchmarks that take 1ns to 100ms can be estimated precisely.
 For more reliable estimates, redesign your benchmark to have a shorter execution time.
 ```

+Apparently there is almost no difference between the interpreted vs compiled approaches.